maleckicoa/PD_prediction/README.md

 How does the application work?

-The pd_pred application consists of 2 python scripts.
+The maleckicoa/pd_pred application consists of 2 python scripts.

 The main.py script imports the PD_model_train.py script and starts a FastAPI application.
 FastAPI application serves to receive loans information as curl POST requests and to return